gardener/gardener-extension-shoot-falco-service/docs/README.md

 [...]
 ```

-Once messages appear, let it run for a few seconds, and then kill it with Ctrl+C.
+Once messages appear, let it run for a few seconds, and then end it with Ctrl+C.

 By default, events are forwarded to the cluster logging stack and stored in the
 Vali database.
 Query the database via Plutono using [LogQL queries](https://grafana.com/docs/loki/latest/query/),